Mikey Beans, Easy Scamming

 Staying Too Long

-The Directors, wanting to get rid of their Preacher man, turned the mattere over to their lawyers.
+The Directors, wanting to get rid of him turned the matter over to their lawyers.
 The lawyers came to the same conclusion as Beans, there was no 'escape clause'.

 How could the Directors be so stupid?

 Yes!
 How could they be so stupid?
-Thought the congregation which promptly voted them out of office, to be replaced by those who despised them a little more than Mickey Beans.
+Thought the congregation which promptly voted them out of office.

-Mickey didn't realise that all the 'leaders' he had kowtowed to were now persona non grata.
-He had no power base, no friends.
+Mickey had no power base, no friends.
 Nothing.

 And he was in a foreign country.